This post may contain affiliate links – read our full disclosure

 The queen does not sting to defend the hive.
 Her sting is used to battle rival virgin queens.
 Once she emerges from her queen cell, she seeks out and kills rival queens.

+Queen bees can fly.
 Like any honey bee, the queen has 2 pair of wings.
-During the life cycle of the queen bee, she flies on 2 occasions.
+During the life cycle of the queen bee, she leaves the hive during 2 life events.

 As a young virgin queen, she flies to drone congregation areas for the purpose of mating.
 This takes place during several afternoon flights during the first few weeks of her life.